luisdias/CakePHP-Report-Manager-Plugin/README.txt

 The report manager plugin can help users to create reports based on the application's models.

+Changelog for version 0.4.2
+* bugfix: order.ctp - test if OrderBy1 and OrderBy2 are set
+* bugfix: ReportsController listReports method - handle empty array

 Changelog for version 0.4
 * Load and Save reports
 * Export to XLS